dropbox/stone/README.rst

 and return responses.
 Babel does make some assumptions about the data types present in the target programming language, as well as the data serialization format.
-It's assumed that there is a capacity for representing dictionaries (unordered String Keys -> Value), lists, numeric types, and unicode.
+It's assumed that there is a capacity for representing dictionaries (unordered String Keys -> Value), lists, numeric types, and strings.
 It's also assumed that an endpoint can have a static definition of its request type and response type.